 When you go off-grid, you are essentially removing your self from the reliance on the existing power grid.
 You have decided to be responsible for your own power, water, and sewer.
 Calling the power company for service is not an option.
 Many people are drawn to this self-reliance lifestyle and also enjoy the challenge of living for themselves rather than for society.
 More on the items you’re going to need can be found in this helpful guide here.

-Ok, So Where Do Those People Off-Grid Get Their Utilities?
+Ok, So Where People Off-Grid Get Their Utilities?

 I thought you might be wondering that.
 In an off-grid living scenario, because you are responsible for your own utilities, you have some options.
 For some, they choose to live a primitive life, using only what can be found in nature (sunlight, fire, water sources, wind).
 Others may choose to go a bit more advanced and create a fully solar-powered off-grid home.
 The choices become vast the more you look into it and planning for this can become a bit overwhelming for some.